video-dev/hls.js/README.md

 #### hls.currentLevel
-get : return current playback quality level set : trigger an immediate quality level switch to new quality level. this will pause the video if it was playing, flush the whole buffer, and fetch fragment matching with current position and requested quality level. then resume the video if needed once fetched fragment will have been buffered. set to -1 for automatic level selection
+get : return current playback quality level

+set : trigger an immediate quality level switch to new quality level. this will pause the video if it was playing, flush the whole buffer, and fetch fragment matching with current position and requested quality level. then resume the video if needed once fetched fragment will have been buffered. set to -1 for automatic level selection

 #### hls.nextLevel
-get : return next playback quality level (playback quality level for next buffered fragment). return -1 if next fragment not buffered yet set : trigger a quality level switch for next fragment. this could eventually flush already buffered next fragment set to -1 for automatic level selection
+get : return next playback quality level (playback quality level for next buffered fragment). return -1 if next fragment not buffered yet.

+set : trigger a quality level switch for next fragment. this could eventually flush already buffered next fragment set to -1 for automatic level selection

 #### hls.loadLevel
-get : return last loaded fragment quality level. set : set quality level for next loaded fragment set to -1 for automatic level selection
+get : return last loaded fragment quality level.

+set : set quality level for next loaded fragment set to -1 for automatic level selection